A semi-discrete Active Flux method for the Euler equations on Cartesian grids: The semi-discrete Active Flux method

 \section{The semi-discrete Active Flux method}

-Here, we let ourselves guide by the approach of \cite{abgrall22} and extend it to multi-dimensional Cartesian grids.
+Here, we let ourselves guide by the semi-discrete approach of \cite{abgrall22} and extend it to multi-dimensional Cartesian grids, while aiming at third-order accuracy.
 Consider a hyperbolic $m \times m$ system of conservation laws in $d$ spatial dimensions\footnote{Boldface letters denote ``spatial'' vectors, i.e. those whose natural dimension is that of space ($d$).
 Other collections of scalars (such as the conserved quantities $q$) are not typeset in boldface.}